brlywk/brlywk/README.md

 - 🔭 I’m currently working on:
   - A rewrite of the final project I did for the bootcamp I took, but in Next.js with tRPC, Drizzle and PlanetScale
-  - Creating a small utility app that helps me keep my dotfiles synced
+  - Creating a small utility app that helps me keep my dotfiles synced (very early stages)
   - Starting my first tiny little NeoVim plugin (for a niche need I have right now) 🤫

 - 🌱 I’m currently learning:
   - Next.js
+  - Vue / Nuxt
   - Go
   - Lua
-  - A lot of other stuff from FrontendMasters

 - 💬 Ask me about:
   - Why a raw sawtooth wave is still the best synthesizer sound ever 😉